 - Steady flow in open channels

 - Unsteady flow,flood routing and method of characteristics

 - Pumping systems

-Labs on sediment motion will conducted in Inglis Building Room ISG-86 in the second half of the Term.
+Labs on sediment motion will conducted in Inglis Building Structures Lab (shared space with 3D1 and 3C7 Labs).
 Sign-up page (http://to.eng.cam.ac.uk/teaching/apps/cuedle/index.php?context=3D5) will activated on Tuesday of Week 0.
 Lab reports should be submitted on the 3D5 Moodle page within 15 days after the experiment.